-My friend Tom is an artist.
-He has the capacity to express the infinite nature of spirit, fused with the pain that our brothers and sisters are afflicted with on this three-dimensional plane of existence.
+My friend Tom is an artist, with the capacity to express the infinite nature of spirit, fused with the pain our brothers and sisters are afflicted with on this three-dimensional plane of existence.

 Tom has pursued a spiritual path for over 40 years.
 He's been Christian, Buddhist, and Hindu; and for several decades now, it has been a mixture of various techniques.
 His spiritual journey’s main purpose has been to overcome his rage at the hypocrisy he witnesses daily, but he feels he cannot escape it.

 So many of us, if not all, carry rage or anger in our hearts.
 Some of us notice it more than others, but we all have it.
 Most of us have carried this rage throughout our lives.

 Most people have surrendered to their misery.
 Some (like my friend Tom), after many decades of suffering and rage, still somehow have faith they will find the answers to defeating it.

 Let us look at Tom's rage.
 Though he seeks to overcome it, he instead holds it close to his bosom, like a mother holding her child.
 Exercising his rage has become his defense, keeping its frequency as his shield to protect him from the ignorance and hypocrisy he witnesses on a day-to-day basis.
 So, instead of diminishing its effects, his rage increases daily.